sensor-dream/APIVOF/guidelines/list-info/e-packs-in-system-fedora-34.md

 <summary>eog</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Eye of GNOME image viewer
+Short desc    : Eye of GNOME image viewer
 URL          : https://wiki.gnome.org/Apps/EyeOfGnome
-Лицензия     : GPLv2+ and GFDL
+License      : GPLv2+ and GFDL
-Описание     : The Eye of GNOME image viewer (eog) is the official image viewer for the
+Descript     : The Eye of GNOME image viewer (eog) is the official image viewer for the
              : GNOME desktop.
 It can view single image files in a variety of formats, as
              : well as large image collections.
              :